-Tongaat Hulett has a unitary Board structure, which at 31 March 2014 comprised nine non-executive and two executive directors, drawn from a broad spectrum of the business community.
-Collectively, the directors possess a wide array of skills, knowledge and experience, and bring independent judgment to Board deliberations and decisions, with no one individual or group having unfettered powers of decision-making.
-Mr Bruce Dunlop, who was an Executive Director, retired from the Board on 31 August 2013.
+Tongaat Hulett has a unitary Board structure, which at 31 March 2015 comprised eight non-executive and two executive directors, drawn from a broad spectrum of the business community.
+Collectively, the directors possess a wide array of skills, knowledge and experience, and bring independent judgement to Board deliberations and decisions, with no one individual or group having unfettered powers of decision-making.
+The roles of the Non-Executive Chairman, CB Sibisi, and the Chief Executive Officer (CEO), PH Staude, are separate with a clear division of responsibilities.